apache/apisix/docs/en/latest/plugins/forward-auth.md

 ## Description

-The `forward-auth` plugin implement a classic external authentication model.
+The `forward-auth` plugin implements a classic external authentication model.
 We can implement a custom error return or user redirection to the authentication page if the authentication fails.

-Forward Auth cleverly moves the authentication and authorization logic to a dedicated external service, where the gateway forwards the user's request to the authentication service and blocks the original request and replaces the result when the authentication service responds with a non-20x status.
+Forward Auth cleverly moves the authentication and authorization logic to a dedicated external service, where the gateway forwards the user's request to the authentication service and blocks the original request, and replaces the result when the authentication service responds with a non-2xx status.

 ## Attributes